fishinthecalculator/deployments-mirror/README.md

 # Guix Deployments

 This repository hosts a Guix Channel.
-It mostly contains and some (opinionated) `operative-system` definitions.
+It contains some (opinionated) `operative-system` definitions for my systems.

 ## Configure